 New Korean address system: building-focused; city, district, street name, and number

 Example: 서울시 마포구 와우산로5안길 54-18 seoulsi mapogu wausanro5angil 54-18 – 54-18, Wausan-ro 5-an-gil, Mapo-gu, Seoul

-In this part, it is also important to know that this system is not used in North Korea.
-They have different ways, and it's different from the addresses in South Korea.
+In this part, it is also essential to know that this system is not used in North Korea.
+They have different ways, and it’s different from the addresses in South Korea.

 Now that we have learned a bit about Korean addresses let us learn some vocabulary that will be useful for this entire lesson.

 |도||Do||province (which are divided into si and gun)|

 |시||Si||city (broken down into eup, myeon, and dong)|

 |읍||Eup||the center of a municipality (they are divided into ri)|

 |구||Gu||district in a metropolitan city|

 |동||Dong||area or district within a city or gu (then divided into ga)|